unbit/uwsgi.it/snippets/apache.md

 smart-attach-daemon = /run/apache2.pid apache2ctl -k start -d $(HOME)/etc/apache2
 ```

-and this one for saucy
+and this one for saucy or trusty

 ```ini
 [uwsgi]